 Is It Time For The Democrats To Accept Donald Trump Will Take Office On January 20?
+[Opinion]

-In a few four days, Donald J. Trump will become the 45th president of the United States.
+In four days, Donald J. Trump will become the 45th president of the United States.
 The Democrats are still having trouble accepting his presidency, because, despite their tireless efforts to block his election win, they have not been successful.

 First, the Democrats tried to get the faithless electors to change their votes.
 When that proved to be a dead end, they moved to finding any loophole that could invalidate his presidency.
-Now, with days left until the inauguration, the Liberals are still holding on to the small hope that they aren’t going to be stuck with Donald Trump for four years.
+Now, with days left until the inauguration, the liberals are still holding on to the small hope that they aren’t going to be stuck with Donald Trump for four years.

-Time To Accept Donald Trump?
+Is It Time To Accept Donald Trump?

 Democrats have had a difficult time accepting that Trump won the presidential race.
 They claim that Hillary Clinton won the popular vote because she was the one that America voted in office.
 They held on to the hope that the many petitions and protest would convince the Republicans that they made a bad call when they chose Donald as their candidate.
 So far, they have not swayed.
 Most have pledged their alliance to him, and hope he will turn the country around for the better.